 All industrial, commercial, and home-based businesses and non-residential uses located in the Village of Morton Grove are required to maintain an active business license.
 This license does not regulate the manner in which you do business, but verifies that your business is in compliance with all local zoning, building, health, and fire codes and other applicable Village regulations.

 The annual fee for this license is based on the size of your business operation.
-The minimum fee is $100.
 Additional fees are accessed for vending machines and other automated devices, such as coin-operated games and ice cube machines.
 An additional license is also required for the sale of tobacco products and the sale or dispensing of liquor.
 The licensing period extends from January 1 to December 31.
 Existing business licenses must be renewed annually.
+Current fees can be viewed under Section 1-11-4 of the Morton Grove Municipal Code.

 Title 4, Chapter 1 of the Municipal Code establishes business licensing requirements.